 LJC is a contributing factor to the success of the 10th largest city in Georgia in terms of being rated #3 on USA Today's list of the " 50 best cities to live", and #1 safest city in Georgia through initiatives supported and worked on through the program's community service.
 Some of the projects have included: The Johns Creek Police Dog training facility.
 This impressive site is allowing the police utilize dogs to sniff out drugs as well as stop crime.
 The Newtown Park Community Garden, the Educational Pond at Autrey Mill Nature Preserve, Historical Markers, a Video History of Johns Creek, a certified Natural Wildlife Habitat along the upgraded Johns Creek Greenway near JCHS, the "Billy Badge Program" to introduce Public Safety to elementary school children, and the International Festival to enhance diversity efforts and inclusion.
 The class of 2020, working through a worldwide pandemic was able to successfully complete an interactive mural created by International Street Artist Kelsey Montague at Newtown Park called "Everyone Has a Seat In Johns Creek" and the first-ever Cricket scoreboard in Georgia at Shakerag Park.

-The application process is officially OPEN!
+The application process for the Class of 2023 will open in January 2022!
 So please navigate to the APPLICATION INFORMATION section to apply.
 Potential participants are encouraged to email Nakia Mattis with any questions.
 Because it is both an honor and a privilege to be selected for the Leadership Johns Creek program, the highest degree of commitment is expected of all participants.